Using Photivo

 We can see entries for three types of input files.

-• Open file loads an image.
+- Open file loads an image.
 Photivo supports a wide variety of formats.
 In fact everything that dcraw and GraphicsMagick can handle.
 This includes most RAW image formats, all the major bitmap formats (JPEG, PNG, TIFF, etc.) and a lot more obscure formats.

-• Open preset is a similar function.
+files Photivo saves automatically alongside each output image.
+These files contain the complete filter chain for that particular picture.
+If you edit an image and later want to recreate your filters exactly as they were, just load the original image file, then load the settings file and you are back where you left off. - Open preset is a similar function.
 Presets are basically general purpose settings files where you can store settings for individual filters.
 For example, if you find a particular setting for the Dynamic Range Compression filter useful in certain situations, right-click on the filter heading and chose Save preset to store the current configuration for this filter.
 It will automatically show up in the Open preset dialog.
 The second entry in the right-click menu, Append preset, adds a filter configuration to an existing preset.
 That way you can build presets that contain the configuration for more than one filter.

 Filtering